wesleypereiradasilveira/wesleypereiradasilveira/README.md

 ### Hi, I'm Wesley Silveira.
 I'm a Software Engineer from Brazil 🇧🇷.

-- 🔭 I’m currently working on EY as a Senior Consultant, developing applications with C#, Javascript and Azure.
+- 🔭 I’m currently working on EY as a Senior Consultant, developing solutions with C#, Python and Azure.
 - 💬 You can reach me in Linkedin.

 <br />